Are Words Beneficial to the Consumption of Numbers in Financial Reports?

-Keywords: Textual analysis, disclosure quality, disclosure complexity, XBRL, financial statement footnotes
+Keywords: Narrativization, textual analysis, disclosure quality, disclosure complexity, XBRL, financial statement footnotes, management discussion and analysis

 JEL Classification: N20, M40, M41, G18, G28